belicfr/MVCLite/README.md

 ### Views

-MVCLite uses the Twig templating engine for separating logic from presentation in your views.
-You can create your views in the `src/Views` directory and then render them in your controllers.
+*MVCLite* uses the **Twig** templating engine for separating logic from presentation in your views.
+You can create your views in the `src/Views` directory and then render them in your **controllers**.

 ```php
 View::render('view.twig', ['data' => $data]);